Greenstand/Greenstand-Overview/Project Deliverables.md

 + Direct individual planter activation and funding
 + Tracking via remote sensing (satellite image/drone) linked to specific trees
 + Training session and Tutorials on organic farming intercropping and a more sustainable agriculture involving and including trees.
++ Planters account verification as the base for smallholder farmer loans
 + Blockchain based trading platform and verification system for trees and ecosystem services
-+ “Planters accounts verification” as the base for smallholder farmer loans